SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 <img src="/assets/images/cash_register_bw.png" align="right" width="200px"/>

-# SEQR payment in a POS/Cash register
+# SEQR payment in a point of sale

 ## Integration procedure

-Follow these steps to configure your POS for integration with SEQR:
+Follow these steps to configure your point of sale for integration with SEQR:

 1. Implement the required methods
-2. Register POS with SEQR
+2. Register point of sale with SEQR
 3. Assign SEQR id
-4. Add SEQR as payment in your POS
+4. Add SEQR as payment in your point of sale
 5. Verify your integration
 6. Go live!